Elasticity Detection: A Building Block for Internet Congestion Control

+{\bf Detection threshold.} In practice, cross traffic is likely to be a mix of elastic and inelastic flows.
+In such scenarios, we want our detector\cut{\pg{, \name{},}} to be sensitive to the presence of any elastic flows, since even one elastic flow can eventually grab all the link bandwidth from a delay-controlling flow.
+A large value of $\eta_{thresh}$ will ensure that purely inelastic traffic will always be classified correctly, but cross traffic with small elastic components will be misclassified. \Fig{elasticity:cdf} shows the CDF of elasticity ($\eta$) as the fraction of bytes belonging to elastic flows in the cross traffic varies.
+The median values range from $\eta = 1$ for purely inelastic traffic to $ \eta = 10$ for purely elastic traffic.
+We choose a fixed threshold $\eta_{thresh} = 2$, which corresponds to classifying 25\% elastic cross traffic correctly 75\% of the time.

+{\bf FFT duration.} Computing FFTs over a small duration allows quick responses to changes in cross traffic, but it increases errors due to noise.
+Variations in the inelastic cross traffic over small periods can cause false peaks at $f_p$ in the FFT, causing that traffic to be incorrectly classified.
+We choose an FFT duration of 5 seconds to balance these concerns.

-{\bf Pulse shaping.} Rather than a pure sinusoid, we use an {\em asymmetric sinusoidal pulse}, as shown in \Fig{semi-sine}.
+{\bf Pulse shaping.} Rather than a pure sinusoid, we use an {\em asymmetric} sinusoidal pulse, as shown in \Fig{semi-sine}.
 In the first one-quarter of the pulse cycle, the sender adds a half-sine of a certain amplitude (e.g., $\mu/4$) to $S(t)$; in the remaining three-quarters of the cycle, it subtracts a half-sine with one-third of the amplitude used in the first quarter of the cycle (e.g., $\mu/12$).
 The reason for this asymmetric pulse is that it enables senders with low sending rates, $S(t)$, to generate pulses.
 For example, for a peak amplitude of $\mu/4$, a sender with $S(t)$ as low as $\mu/12$ can generate the asymmetric pulse shown in \Fig{semi-sine}; a symmetric pulse with the same peak rate would require $S(t) > \mu/4$.
-A peak pulse rate of $\mu/4$ causes a noticeable change to inter-packet times by transmitting a fraction of BDP worth of packets over a short time period (less than an RTT).

-What should the duration, $T$, of the pulse be?
-The answer depends on two factors: first, the duration over which $S$ and $R$ are measured (with which the sender estimates $z$), and second, the amount of data we are able to send in excess of the mean rate without causing excessive congestion.
-If $T$ were smaller than the measurement interval of $S$ and $R$, then the pulse would have no measurable effect, because the excess in the high part and low part would cancel out over the measurement interval.
-But $T$ cannot be too large because the sender sends in excess of the mean rate $S(t)$ for $T/4$.

-Based on these considerations, we set $T$ so that $T/4$ is on the order of the current RTT or a little less than that to avoid packet losses (e.g., $T/4$ could be the minimum observed RTT), and measure $S$ and $R$ (and hence, $z$) using Eq. (\ref{eq:SR}) over the duration of the current RTT (i.e., over exactly one window's worth of packets).
-As a concrete example, a flow with minimum RTT 50 ms would use $T/4 = 50$ ms, giving a pulse frequency of $1/0.2 = 5$ Hz.

-\if 0 The duration of the sinusoidal pulse, $T$, must be at least as long as the current RTT.
-The reason is that $S(t)$ and $R(t)$ are estimated over the duration of the current RTT (see Eq. (\ref{eq:SR}).
-If $T$ were smaller than the current RTT, we will not be able to observe the effect of the pulses on cross traffic.
-For observing the impact of pulses, the duration of a pulse must be greater than time interval over which $S$ and $R$ are calculated.
-This implies $(1/f_p) > RTT$, hence we choose a frequency of $f_{p}=5$ Hz. \fi